 The rest of the family just helped themselves to the cookies and said thanks.

 Gender reveal parties are far bigger events these days.
 Some hire professional photographers, stream live video and make the big announcement with a fireworks display.
+I would definitely advise the use of a professional photographer.
+You want to remember this part of your journey forever and what better way than to have professional photos to look back on.
+For inspiration, you could check the online gallery of Olga Topchii at olgatopchii.com to see a selection of high-quality photos.
+You could find a certain theme that you like, or perhaps a style of photography that you want to recreate.
+It’s your day so make it perfect for you.
 All of which makes you wonder what they’ll do when the kid passes kindergarten.
 Surely a coronation will be in order.

-Women of my generation had the big reveal in the delivery room.
+Women of my generation had the big reveal in the delivery room, there was no such thing as a prenatal gender DNA test that you could complete in the privacy of your own home.
 Our party guests were masked medical personnel.
 The party theme colors were hospital green and more hospital green.
 The only drinks served were ice chips and appetizers were strictly forbidden.

 It was a good system.
 Most of the time.